-From sports arenas to concert halls and convention centers, entertainment venues aren’t all fun and games—especially for the folks in charge of managing the building.
+Entertainment venues vary from sports arenas to concert halls and convention centers.
+Venues that cater to many different crowds present many challenges—especially for the folks in charge of managing the building.
+Entertainment venue safety must be responsive and adaptable.

 These venues present unique challenges for facility managers, including: